pingcap/docs-dm/en/usage-scenario-downstream-more-columns.md

 >
 > * The columns that only exist in the downstream must be given a default value or allowed to be `NULL`.
 > * For tables that are being migrated by DM, you can directly add new columns in the downstream that are given a default value or allowed to be `NULL`.
 Adding such new columns does not affect the data migration.
-> * Currently DM does not support the full import of data with inconsistent table schema into TiDB.
+> * If the columns that only exist in the downstream have default values or are allowed to be `NULL`, there is no need for special configuration and processing for full export and import.

 ## Migration solution